-The Company's financial assets and liabilities are carried at fair value or at amounts that, because of their short-term nature, approximate current fair value, with the exception of the 2025 Notes and 2022 Notes.
-(See Note 5, Debt).
+The Company's financial assets and liabilities are carried at fair value or at amounts that, because of their short-term nature, approximate current fair value, with the exception of the 2025 Notes.

-The Company carries its 2025 Notes at amortized cost adjusted for changes in fair value of the embedded derivative.
+On May 12, 2020, the Company issued \$180.4 million in aggregate principal amount of 2025 Notes, and restructured its outstanding debt as described further in Note 6.
+Debt.
+The Company elected to carry its 2025 Notes at amortized cost adjusted for changes in fair value of the embedded derivative.
 It is not practicable to determine the fair value of the 2025 Notes due to the lack of information available to calculate the fair value of such notes.
+As of December 31, 2021, \$161.9 million in principal amount of the 2025 Notes remain outstanding.